depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * GET /ngsi-ld/v1/entities
 * GET /ngsi-ld/v1/subscriptions
 * GET /ngsi-ld/v1/csourceRegistrations
-* GET /ngsi-ld/v1/csourceSubscriptions  # Not implemented in alpha 1
+* GET /ngsi-ld/v1/csourceSubscriptions  # Not implemented in Alpha Release 1
-* GET /ngsi-ld/v1/temporal/entities     # Not implemented in alpha 1
+* GET /ngsi-ld/v1/temporal/entities     # Not implemented in Alpha Release 1

 The number of items and the index of the first item for pagination are defined by two URI parameters:
 * limit=X   # X is the number of items